A Lower Bound for the Hanf Number for Joint Embedding: Background

 \begin{openqs}\ \begin{enumerate}[(i)] \item Is there an AEC $\K$ that fails JEP eventually below $\kappa$, $\kappa$ being the first measurable or the first super compact, but satisfies JEP in all cardinalities above $\kappa$? \item Same question as (i), but satisfy JEP in \emph{one} cardinality above $\kappa$? \end{enumerate} \end{openqs}

-Although in this paper we will not deal with it, we ought to say that similar considerations about categoricity have long occupied researchers in the area, e.g. the main open problem for AECs (Shelah's Categoricity Conjecture) is whether (1) implies (2) for categoricity.
+Although in this paper we will not deal with it, we ought to say that similar considerations about categoricity have long occupied researchers in the area, e.g. the main open problem for AECs (Shelah's Categoricity Conjecture) is whether there exists some $\kappa$ such that $(1)$ implies $(2)$ for categoricity\footnote{Categoricity means that $P(\lambda)$ is the property that ``there exists a unique model (up to isomorphism) of size $\lambda$''.}.